mui/mui-x/docs/src/pages/components/charts/overview/overview.md

 ## Overview

-The chart library is the product of a hackthon at the first MUI company retreat, with a team of local and remote participants iterating on some core components produced @mbrookes.
+The chart library is the product of a hackthon at the first MUI company retreat, with a team of local and remote participants iterating on some components produced by one of the team.

 It's hacky, buggy, and incomplete; but we're proud of what we achieved in a limited amount of time, and hope that it will ultimately form the basis of a set of MIT chart components, with a paid extension for more advanced and esoteric ones.